Pranay-260605/Smart-Classroom-Management/README.md

 # Smart-Classroom-Management
 - The knowlio bot is only designed for terminal as of now.
-Whoever makes the frontend please moidfy it for API requests.
+Whoever makes the frontend please modify it for API requests.